BoredAbhi/ImageClassification-Project/README.md

 ### To Do :
 1. code cleaning & restructuring ✔
+2. add more hyperparameter options
-2. implement Flask API
+3. implement Flask API
-3. make a Dash front-end
+4. make a Dash front-end
-4. Containerize with Docker and deploy in AWS.
+5. Containerize with Docker and deploy in AWS.

 ![cat_image](https://github.com/abhi094/Educational-Projects/blob/master/Neural%20Networks%20in%20Python/images/cat.png)